Business Lawyers In Pakenham

 What is a Shareholder’s Agreement, and do I need one?

 When running a business, it is important to understand the obligations and entitlements of all of the business owners.
-A Shareholder’s Agreement sets out what each shareholder’s rights and obligations are, both to each other and also the company.
+A Shareholder’s Agreement sets out what each shareholder’s rights and obligations are, both to each other and also to the company.

 It will detail what is expected when things are going well, but also what will occur when one party wishes to exit the business or where there is a dispute amongst the owners.
 Without a Shareholder’s Agreement, it is difficult to establish these issues, and will make any future sale or dispute more complicated and more expensive to resolve.